 Standard LBBNNs force covariates through all layers, obscuring input-output relationships and inflating model size.
 To address these issues, we extend the LBBNN methods by introducing input-skip, allowing all covariates to enter directly any given layer.
-This approach enables the model to learn the most optimal structure for the problem at hand.
+This approach enables the model to learn the most optimal structure for the problem at hand and automatically infer optimal depth and width of the layers.
 For instance, if the true underlying relationship between the input and output is linear, the learned model should be a linear function, meaning all other weights are redundant and should be removed.
 Similarly, if the relationship is nonlinear, the model should utilize the appropriate amount of nonlinear activation functions in the hidden layers and ignore all excessive connections in the initialized model.
 This is in stark contrast to traditional approaches, where one has to decide on a model \textit{a priori}.
 It also avoids extensive combinatorial exploration like in neural architecture search \citep{elsken2019neural} or in Bayesian generalized nonlinear models \citep{hubin2021flexible}.
 Further, local and global explanation methods are provided for LBBNN with input-skip.
 These explanations are built into the design of our model and do not need any external approximations like SHAP \citep{lundberg2017unified} or SAGE \citep{covert2020understanding}, thus avoiding both additional expensive computations and using approximations to explain other approximations that do not propagate uncertainties to the downstream task properly.
-The innovative input-skip LBBNN approach reduces network density by over 99\% for small networks and over 99.9\% for larger ones, maintaining high accuracy and uncertainty measurement.
+The innovative input-skip LBBNN (ISLaB) approach reduces network density by over 99\% for small networks and over 99.9\% for larger ones, maintaining high accuracy and uncertainty evaluation.
 Specifically, on MNIST, ISLaB achieves 97\% accuracy with just 935 weights, which is a new efficiency frontier compared to prior sparse models like Lottery Ticket ($\sim$1,300 weights, 95\%) \citep{frankle2019lottery}.
+In addition, we demonstrate that our method consistently obtains much sparser networks than the baseline methods, while maintaining high predictive power and good calibration.
+Our method also has the advantage of not requiring any post-training, ad-hoc pruning, or post-hoc temperature scaling for that; \textit{sparsification, explainability and uncertainty handling are inherently built into the method's design}.
 To summarize, this article introduces the following innovations and contributions:

 \begin{itemize}